-So with this in mind, we strongly recommend that your references – or recommendations – depending on which program you’re applying for – would be a supervisory or an academic person.
+We strongly recommend that your references (or recommendations, depending on which program you’re applying for) – would be a supervisor or an academic person.
 Ideally, one of each, and someone who has a higher job function than you do.
-A lot of our programs are demanding academically, so it’s ideal to have someone who can speak to both your academic and professional aspects.
+The graduate programs at UNE Online are academically demanding, so it’s ideal to have someone who can speak to both your academic and professional aspects.

 But what if you’ve been out of school for a while?
 Or, what if you’re unemployed?
 In those cases, think about your own network in your community.
 Find a reference that you know and work with who functions in some type of leadership capacity.
 Maybe you volunteer with Meals on Wheels – ask your area coordinator for a reference.
 Maybe you teach in a kids program – ask your program coordinator if they would be a reference.
 Someone in any sort of leadership capacity over you speaks far more strongly and carries more weight as a reference than a peer or a friend.

 Give yourself the gift of time.
-Sending away for your official transcripts can take up to a couple of weeks sometimes.
+Sending away for your official transcripts can sometimes take up to a couple of weeks.
 Give your references time to gather their thoughts.
 The application itself is not time intensive, but make sure you give yourself plenty of time to complete it.
 There are more components involved than are initially evident.

 Another benefit to rolling admissions is that the sooner you apply, the sooner you hear back from us.
 And classes do fill up, so if you’re early you get more choices of classes and sections.

-Your Enrollment Counselor is not going to try and talk you into a program.
+Your enrollment counselor is a resource available to you.
+Use them.
 They’re here to help you determine whether the program that you are considering is a good fit for you, and they will help you compile your strongest application.

-Each Enrollment Counselor is an expert on the program that they work with and can answer both general questions about the application process and specific questions about the program.
+Each enrollment counselor is an expert within the program that they work and can answer both general questions about the application process and specific questions about the program.

-Your Enrollment Counselor can help you corral your application materials and remind you to nudge your reference if that reference hasn’t yet responded to us, and they also are the first person to read your goal statement.
-So if they see something significantly lacking, often they will provide you with constructive feedback.
+Your EC is also the first person to read your goal statement, so if they see something significantly lacking, often they will provide you with constructive feedback.
 They won’t provide edits, but they can provide you with perhaps an additional perspective to consider, or a fact that you forgot to include, or a helpful tip.